thegr1ffyn/thegr1ffyn.github.io/data/authors/default.md

 # 👋 I'm Hamza Haroon a.k.a TheGriffyn

-A Cyber Security under graduate student who loves to make and break things.
+A Cyber Security post graduate student who loves to make and break things.
 A passionate programmer, hacker, CTF player, runner and a cyclist 🚴🏻.

 ## Skills